-CAUTION:

-Common (shared) ducts - can cause dryers to malfunction due to the fluctuation in pressure drop felt by each dryer as a result of the other dryers.
+CAUTION 6: Risk of equipment malfunction-Dryers connected by common ductwork are likely to malfunction due to the fluctuation in pressure drop felt by each dryer as a result of the other dryers.
 This can occur even if the common duct is large enough to accommodate the combined output of all connected dryers.

-• Consult a duct design professional if you must use a common duct.
+• Consult a ductwork design professional if you must use common ductwork.

-If space limitations or other factors make the use of common ducts unavoidable, it will be necessary to provide a system to maintain back pressure within the range specified in Section 1.2 : Back Pressure, page 1 automatically.
+If space limitations or other factors make the use of common ductwork unavoidable, it will be necessary to provide a system to maintain back pressure within the range specified in Section 1.2 automatically.
 A system of this type could include pressure-sensing devices, a variable-speed booster fan, and a controller.

-Today, facility designers generally prefer internal lint screens (a Milnor[®] option) or close-coupled lint collection systems installed on each dryer.
-However, if the facility uses a common, powered lint collection system, you can connect the air exhaust from two or more dryers to this system if you run separate ducts from each dryer.
+Today, facility designers generally prefer internal lint screens (a Milnor option) or close-coupled lint collection systems installed on each dryer.
+However, if the facility uses a common powered lint collection system, you can connect the air exhaust from two or more dryers to this system if you run separate ducts from each dryer.
 The system must be designed to:

-- accommodate the maximum combined flow from all dryers connected to it. - maintain a constant back pressure in the range given in Section 1.2 : Back Pressure, page 1.

-2.3.2.
-Transitions and Elbows

-Use smooth, gradual transitions.
+- accommodate the maximum combined flow from all dryers connected to it. - maintain a constant back pressure in the range given in Section 1.2. - 2.3.2.
+Transitions and Elbows-Use smooth, gradual transitions.
 For calculations, consider any transition with a taper less than 7.5 degrees as straight duct.
 Consider a gradual transition that connects the main air inlet or exhaust outlet on the dryer to a larger size duct as the larger duct size.

-See the figure below.
+See Figure 1.
 For round duct, prefer elbows with radius Rl.
 Do not use a smaller radius than Rs.
 Prefer elbows with six or more segments.
 Do not use elbows with less than three segments.

-Figure 1.
-Round duct elbow fabrication
+Figure 1: Round duct elbow fabrication

 2.3.3.
-Vents

-Wind loads can contribute significantly to variations in the external pressure drop felt by dryers.
-Only the vent designs identified with a check mark in the figure below.adequately counteract the effect of wind load.
+Vents-Wind loads can contribute significantly to variations in the external pressure drop felt by dryers.
+Only the vent designs identified with a check mark in Figure 2 adequately counteract the effect of wind load.